m0ose/asx/docs/Patches.md

 > `neighborsOffsets (x, y)` <br />
 > `neighbors4Offsets (x, y)`

 Utilities for the two following methods.
-Returns the AgentArray indices for the given x, y values.
+Returns an array of neighbor offsets within the Patches AgentArray for the given x, y values.

 > `neighbors (patch)`

-Returns the [Moore neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood) for the given patch, using the `neighborsOffsets` utility.
+Returns an AgentArray of the patches of the [Moore neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood) for the given patch, using the `neighborsOffsets` utility.

 This is used by the Patch agents: p.neighbors() calls p.patches.neighbors(this)